vapor/blog/Content/posts/jwtkit-v5.md

 > **Note:** Most people using JWT support with Vapor will need to update the [vapor/jwt](https://github.com/vapor/jwt) integration package, as discussed below.

-Since the internal structure has changed _quite a lot_, some changes to the API were necessary.
+Since the internal structure of the package has changed _considerably_, some changes to the API were necessary (along with a few changes that have been waiting their turn for far too long).
 Following is a quick tour of what's changed.
-To test out the new API, in your `Package.swift` file you can simply update your dependency line to:
+To test out the new API, simply update the dependency in your package manifest (`Package.swift`):

 ```swift
 .package(url: "https://github.com/vapor/jwt-kit.git", from: "5.0.0-beta.1"),